dsameendra/clea/README.md

 - **Custom Site Management**: Add, remove, and manage sites to be crawled and indexed
 - **Intelligent Search**: Finds relevant results based on content matching and relevance scoring
 - **Modern UI**: Clean, responsive interface built with React and Mantine UI components
-- **Full-Text Search**: Indexes and searches the full content of web pages
+- **Full-Text Search**: Indexes and searches use the full-text searching
 - **Robots.txt Compliance**: Respects website crawling directives
 - **Customizable Indexing**: Control how many pages are crawled per site